karan-karan/Django_Application_Container_using_slim_python_Image/README.md

 http://<EC2_PUBLIC_IP>/
 ```

-# ⚠️ Issue Faced: Invalid HTTP_HOST Header
-Django threw an error:
-Invalid HTTP_HOST header: '13.127.255.7:80'
-This happens because the IP is not added in ALLOWED_HOSTS in settings.py.

-Fix:
-To allow all hosts:
-ALLOWED_HOSTS = ['*']
-OR
-To allow only your EC2 IP:
-ALLOWED_HOSTS = ['13.127.255.7']

 ## 🐳 Step 8: Push Image to Docker Hub
 Login to Docker Hub
 Generate a Docker Personal Access Token:

 ➡️ https://hub.docker.com/settings/security